APSIMInitiative/ApsimX/Docs/content/Usage/EditFile.md

 Here we see a new syntax.
 On the right-hand side are two values, separated by a semicolon.
 The first value is the path to an .apsimx file.
 The second part (after the semicolon) specifies the path to the model inside this .apsimx file which will be replacing the model specified on the left-hand side.

 In this case, we are replacing the SoilWater model with the Swim3 model contained in replace.apsimx.
-This might be easier to read (although potentially less predictable) with relative paths:
+This might be easier to read (although potentially less predictable) with scoped paths:

 ```
 [SoilWater] = replace.apsimx;[Swim3]